 A number of risks become possible with the allowance of PAD.
-Most significant are concerns about vulnerability and coercion in relation to the patient and the apprehension that, over time, society may become too relaxed or cavalier about the issue.
+Most significant are concerns about vulnerability and coercion in relation to the patient and the apprehension that, over time, society may become cavalier about the issue.
 Safeguards are therefore important for ensuring that PAD is dealt with carefully, competently and ethically (discussed more fully in the safeguards section below).

 In addition, the legal and psychological risks for health-care providers, including physicians, nurses and others involved in caring for patients who request PAD, are crucial areas to address.
+Finally, it is noteworthy that increased access to palliative care would be a success and could potentially reduce the demand for PAD.